Decomposition spaces in Combinatorics: Introduction

 The slice categories now have to be groupoid slices $\Grpd_{/X}$ instead of set slices.
 Linear algebra works well at this level of generality too (see Appendix~\ref{sec:groupoids}), and there is a notion of homotopy cardinality which is invariant under homotopy equivalence.
 This approach was initiated by Baez and Dolan~\cite{Baez-Dolan:finset-feynman} and further developed by Baez, Hoffnung and Walker~\cite{Baez-Hoffnung-Walker:0908.4305}.
 A cleaner homotopy version of their formalism was introduced in \cite{GKT:HLA}, where in particular the notion of homotopy sum is exploited.
 The upgrade from sets to groupoids is essentially straightforward, as long as the notions involved are taken in a correct homotopy sense, as recalled in Appendix~\ref{sec:groupoids}: bijections of sets are replaced by equivalences of groupoids; the slices playing the role of vector spaces are homotopy slices, the pullbacks and fibres involved in the functors are homotopy pullbacks and homotopy fibres, and the sums are homotopy sums (i.e.~colimits indexed by groupoids, just as ordinary sums are colimits indexed by sets). \end{blanko*}

 \begin{blanko*}{Decomposition spaces and their incidence (co)algebras.} The final abstraction step, which became the starting point for our work~\cite{GKT:DSIAMI-1,GKT:DSIAMI-2,GKT:MI}, and which is where the present paper starts, is to notice that coassociative coalgebras and a \M inversion principle can be obtained from simplicial groupoids more general than those satisfying the Segal condition.
-We call these {\em decomposition spaces}; Dyckerhoff and Kapranov~\cite{Dyckerhoff-Kapranov:1212.3563} call them unital $2$-Segal spaces.
-Whereas the Segal condition is the expression of the ability to compose morphisms, the new condition is about the ability to decompose, which of course in general is easier to achieve than composability---indeed every Segal space is a decomposition space (Proposition~\ref{prop:segalisdecomp}).
+We call these {\em decomposition spaces}; Dyckerhoff and Kapranov~\cite{Dyckerhoff-Kapranov:1212.3563} call them $2$-Segal spaces.\footnote{Originally they were called {\em unital} $2$-Segal spaces, but it was later shown~\cite{Feller-Garner-Kock-Proulx-Weber:1905.09580} that the unitality condition is automatic.
+See Hackney's contribution~\cite{Hackney:thisvolume} to this volume for lucid exposition of that issue.
+The term $2$-Segal space may well be the most practical in the broader picture, in particular in view of the generalisations to $k$-Segal spaces for $k>2$ (see Dyckerhoff's contribution~\cite{Dyckerhoff:thisvolume} in this volume), but from the viewpoint of combinatorics we feel the decomposition space terminology has its merits.} Whereas the Segal condition is the expression of the ability to compose morphisms, the new condition is about the ability to decompose, which of course in general is easier to achieve than composability---indeed every Segal space is a decomposition space (Proposition~\ref{prop:segalisdecomp}).

-The decomposition space axiom on a simplicial groupoid $X: \simplexcategory\op\to\Grpd$ is expressly the condition needed for a canonical coalgebra structure to be induced on the slice category $\Grpd_{/X_1}$.
+The decomposition-space axiom on a simplicial groupoid $X: \simplexcategory\op\to\Grpd$ is expressly the condition needed for a canonical coalgebra structure to be induced on the slice category $\Grpd_{/X_1}$.
 The comultiplication is the linear functor

 given by the span

 (with reference to general simplicial notation, reviewed in Appendix \ref{sec:simplicial}).
 This can be read as saying that the comultiplication of an edge $f\in X_1$ returns the sum of all pairs of edges $(a,b)$ that are the short edges of a triangle with long edge $f$.
 In the case that $X$ is the fat nerve of a category, this is the homotopy sum of all pairs $(a,b)$ of arrows with composite $b\circ a=f$, just as in~\eqref{eq:Delta(f)}. \end{blanko*}